Analysis | How Does Japan Intervene in Currency Markets?

-Speculation that Japan may intervene to support its currency reignited repeatedly this year as the yen plunged to 24-year lows against the US dollar.
-In mid-September, the Bank of Japan was said to have conducted a so-called rate check, a move often considered a precursor for actual intervention.
-Days later, it did just that, stepping in to support the yen for the first time since 1998.
-A month later, it jumped in again.
+The Japanese yen has fallen to a three-decade low against the dollar this year, prompting the government to step in to support its currency for the first time since 1998 -- and likely more than once.
 These were extraordinary moves for a country that’s long been criticized by trading partners for tolerating or even encouraging a weak yen to benefit its exporters.

 1. Is there a certain level that triggers action?

 While investors speculate about a “line in the sand” that the authorities are determined to defend, it’s never absolute.
 Authorities tend to talk more about containing excessive moves rather than defending specific levels.
-Top currency official Masato Kanda, who confirmed the September intervention, described the currency market’s shifts as having been sudden and one-sided.
-The government’s intervention on Oct.
-21 came after the currency fell to a fresh 32-year low of 151.95.
-The first one, on Sept.
-22, was after the yen breached 145 and continued to fall following the BOJ’s decision to maintain its ultralow rates.
-That brought it within striking distance of the 146.78 level that was reached before a joint Japan-US intervention to support the yen back in 1998.
+The 1998 joint Japan-US intervention came after the yen hit a level of 146.78.
+This year, Japan intervened on Sept.
+22 when the yen came close to breaching 146 after a Bank of Japan decision to maintain ultra-low rates.
+Top currency official Masato Kanda, who confirmed that intervention, described the market’s shifts as having been sudden and one-sided.
+A month later, with the yen weakening past 151, Japan likely conducted its biggest ever intervention to support the currency, worth as much as 5.5 trillion yen ($36.9 billion), according to BOJ figures and market estimates.

 Read more: Why the Yen Is So Weak and What That Means for Japan

-In past cases, the BOJ calls traders to ask about the price offer of the currency against the dollar.
+In past cases, the BOJ called traders to ask about the price offer of the currency against the dollar.
 It’s a step short of an actual yen transaction, and is meant to serve as a warning for traders to avoid one-way bets.
 It usually happens when volatility increases and regular verbal warnings by ministers don’t have the desired effect.
-Before mid-September, the last reported rate check happened in 2016 as the yen surged.
-It kept rising despite that move and only retreated after the US Federal Reserve embarked on a series of rate hikes and the BOJ introduced yield curve control -- a policy that aims to keep the yield on 10-year government bonds around at set level.

 When propping up the yen, the dollars come from Japan’s foreign currency reserves, which puts a limit on its firepower.
 At the end of August Japan had $1.17 trillion -- more than it had at the time of the April 1998 intervention.
 That’s a ratio of 2.4 times the daily value of the currency market in Tokyo, compared with the 1.4 times buffer it had last time.
 However, a unilateral move is still seen as unlikely to succeed without US support.
 In September’s intervention, Japan spent almost $20 billion to limit the currency’s losses.